alaouiib/Bicycle-Sharing-system-SemanticWeb/Readme.md

 + store the history of availabilities, and provide statistics;
 + use weather or air quality data as well;
 + provide a trip planning functionality (go from Place 1 to Place 2 by taking the available bike closest to Place  and bringing it to the station with available space, closest to Place 2).
-NOTE: this is the official description of the project written by : by Antoine Zimmermann.